BenNyght/Geometry4Unity/README.md

-# geometry4Sharp
+# Geometry4Unity (_geometry4Sharp_)

 Open-Source (Boost-license) C# library for geometric computing.

-geometry4Sharp is a fork of geometry3sharp
+Geometry4Unity is a fork of Geometry4Sharp, and geometry4sharp is a fork of Geometry3Sharp

-[A Nuget Package is not aviable yet] .
-This package will be updated from the main branch.

-Questions?
-Contact New Wheel Techology [@NewWheelTech](https://twitter.com/NewWheelTech))

 # Credits

+New Wheel Techology for the maintained geometry4sharp [@NewWheelTech](https://twitter.com/NewWheelTech))

 Ryan Schmidt for the orginal geometry3sharp [@rms80](http://www.twitter.com/rms80)